 First conceived at a December 1973 meeting between a small group of friends looking for a theatrical outlet, Lyric Theatre Company began the process of mounting that first show in the following months.
 The triumph of that production and subsequent Lyric outings at the Flynn spurred the community to re-imagine what might be possible in the historic art deco theater.
 A community effort spearheaded by Lyric in 1980 led to the establishment of the Flynn Theatre for the Performing Arts, resulting in the purchase and restoration of the property, and establishing what would become a regional mecca for the performing arts.
 Now, forty-nine years and well over one hundred Lyric theatrical productions later, Lyric Theatre Company and the Flynn are enduring fixtures in the greater Burlington community and constants in the lives of so many of its residents.

 From its beginnings as a group of around thirty friends, and less than ten thousand dollars to put up our first show, Lyric has grown to become one of the largest volunteer-based community theatre organizations in the United States.
 Today, each Lyric season represents the work of nearly 400 volunteers and 20,000 hours of their time, alongside a small paid staff, robust Board of Directors, and a dynamic group of community partners who support the work of the organization all year long.
 Audiences numbering 15,000 take in our productions, with a yearly community-wide economic impact measured in the hundreds of thousands of dollars.
 We are still proudly putting shows up on our beloved Flynn stage, but with many more friends by our side and many more opportunities throughout the year and across the region.

 In 2019, Lyric marked another milestone with the completion of a years-long Capital Campaign to purchase and renovate a permanent home for its numerous creative efforts, ensuring that Lyric will remain a treasured resource to the community for generations.
-The Addams Family marks the first Lyric production to be designed, built, and rehearsed entirely in the Lyric Creative Space.
+The Addams Family marked the first Lyric production to be designed, built, and rehearsed entirely in the Lyric Creative Space.